How to Rent an Apartment in New Zealand

 - What is the move-in date?

-- Number of people allowed in the place?
+- The number of people allowed in the place?
 (Can you have guests, for example?)

 - Is it fully-furnished?